Neural Representations for Modeling Variation in Speech: Appendices

 Discretization of \texttt{w2v} enables the use of algorithms that require discrete input, such as \texttt{BERT}. \texttt{BERT} is a non-recurrent neural network architecture, and training method, that can process sequential data \citep{devlin_bert_2019}.
 Traditional neural methods require iterative processing of sequential data (i.e.~recurrent neural networks), but the self-attention mechanism in the Transformer layers of \texttt{BERT} ensures that entire sequences can be processed at once \citep{vaswaniAttentionAllYou2017}.
 The self-attention mechanism works like a weighting mechanism for context in a sequence, and is based on content and position.
 Context-based representations are therefore only influenced by close context that is likely to be informative.
 The \texttt{BERT} model has shown to be highly scalable for text processing \citep{devlin_bert_2019}.

-\citet{baevski2019vq} applied a 12 layer \texttt{BERT} model to the discrete output of \texttt{vqw2v}.
+\citet{baevski2019vq} applied a 12 layer \texttt{BERT} model to the discrete output of \texttt{vq-wav2vec}.
 The \texttt{BERT} model is trained by masking random spans of 100ms of audio that have to be predicted as a pre-training objective, where each frame has a five percent chance of starting a masked sequence.
-The \texttt{vqw2v} algorithm with the \texttt{BERT} extension was found to outperform the regular \texttt{vqw2v} model on speech recognition tasks.
-Therefore, the \texttt{BERT} model may learn representations of speech that differentiate sounds in speech more clearly than the \texttt{vqw2v} model itself.
+The \texttt{vq-wav2vec} algorithm with the \texttt{BERT} extension was found to outperform the regular \texttt{vq-wav2vec} model on speech recognition tasks.
+Therefore, the \texttt{BERT} model may learn representations of speech that differentiate sounds in speech more clearly than the \texttt{vq-wav2vec} model itself.
 Moreover, \citet{baevski2019vq} show that, when applied to speech recognition, the full pipeline is slightly more effective with K-means quantization than Gumbel softmax quantization.
+We therefore use the \texttt{vq-wav2vec} algorithm with the \texttt{BERT} extension.
+In the following, we refer to this variant as \texttt{vqw2v}.

 Speech representations can be extracted from multiple layers in the \texttt{vqw2v} pipeline.
 The \texttt{vqw2v} model itself can yield representations after encoding (512 dimensions), quantization (512 dimensions), and aggregation (512 dimensions).
 Additionally, the separately trained \texttt{BERT} model can provide representations after each of the 12 Transformer layers (768 dimensions).
 These Transformer layers can iteratively make embeddings more informative, but the final layers do not tend to be the most informative layers for downstream tasks \citep{tenneyBERTRediscoversClassical2019, devriesWhatSpecialBERT2020}.
 A likely explanation is that informative abstractions and generalizations in hidden layers are discarded in favor of actual target output.
 We choose the best-performing Transformer layer for our task based on a validation set from each dataset.